-Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, October 2017 - September 2018National statistics, Official statistics, Open data
+Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, May 2019 - April 2020National statistics, Official statistics, Open data, Experimental statistics

-This publication of the SHMI relates to discharges in the reporting period October 2017 to September 2018.
+This publication of the SHMI relates to discharges in the reporting period May 2019 - April 2020.

 To help users of the data understand the SHMI, trusts have been categorised into bandings indicating whether a trust's SHMI is 'higher than expected', 'as expected' or 'lower than expected'.
 For any given number of expected deaths, a range of observed deaths is considered to be 'as expected'.
 If the observed number of deaths falls outside of this range, the trust in question is considered to have a higher or lower SHMI than expected.